Dev0psKing/My_University_Java_Assignment/src/WEEK_4_ASSIGNMENT/Task.md

+## Question:

 You are working on a data analysis project where you need to process an array of opening stock prices containing 10 days of data as float datatype.

 Consider a scenario where you have been given an array of integers representing the daily stock prices of a company for a given period.
 You are also provided with an ArrayList of stock prices for the same period You are required to implement a program that performs the following tasks: